manikdae34/django-blog-app/README.md

 * A subscribe feature below every blog post.
 * 3 click mailing system: Mails your selected blog posts to all of your subscribers in just 3 clicks.

-To mail your blog posts as newsletter to your subscribers, go to posts page in admin panel, select posts you wanna send, click on actions dropdown , select mail posts.
+To mail your blog posts as a newsletter to your subscribers, go to the posts page in the admin panel, select posts you wanna send, click on actions dropdown, select mail posts.
-If your credentials are correct, then, those selected posts will be sent to all of your subscribers.
+If your credentials provided in the secrets.json are correct, then, those selected posts will be sent to all of your subscribers.